martinjrrr/Linux.dots/README.md

 `radeon-profile-daemon-git` The needed daemon to run the Previous software

-After compilation you'll need to run the following commands in the terminal
+After finishing the Download you'll need to run the following commands in the terminal

 `systemctl enable radeon-profile-daemon.service &&`